MatheusMartins/dev-toolbox/README.md

 npm run build # Build the project for production
 ```

+The build script in package.json has been configured to copy `index.html` to `404.html` to support static site hosting on Github pages.

 ### Usage

 Each tool can be accessed via the main interface.
 Simply select the desired tool and follow the on-screen instructions to input your data and obtain the results.